drakearch/kaggle-courses/README.md

 ## Intro to SQL

 1. [Getting Started With SQL and BigQuery](intro_to_sql/01-getting-started-with-sql-and-bigquery.ipynb)
-Learn the workflow for handling big datasets with BigQuery and SQL
+Learn the workflow for handling big datasets with BigQuery and SQL.

 2. [Select, From & Where](intro_to_sql/02-select-from-where.ipynb)
-The foundational compontents for all SQL queries
+The foundational compontents for all SQL queries.

 3. [Group By, Having & Count](intro_to_sql/03-group-by-having-count.ipynb)
-Get more interesting insights directly from your SQL queries
+Get more interesting insights directly from your SQL queries.

 4. [Order By](intro_to_sql/04-order-by.ipynb)
 Order your results to focus on the most important data for your use case.